CopiaFacts Software Assurance

 •any transfer of the source code (whether or not modified) and CopiaFacts software to third parties is prohibited.

 The source code materials will be updated at intervals not exceeding three months and subscribers will be notified of updates.

 The source code materials will be secured by Copia with copies both in the USA and Europe.
 A reference list of current Software Assurance subscribers will be secured with the source code materials.
 For an additional fee, Copia will provide either:

-•encrypted DVDs containing all the materials, delivered to the subscriber, with the password secured by an escrow service chosen by Copia.
+•a set of encrypted DVDs or an encrypted USB drive containing all the materials, delivered to the subscriber, with the password secured by an escrow service chosen by Copia.
 This escrow service will also hold the information about current subscribers.

 •or, all the materials deposited with a mutually acceptable escrow service, with all escrow fees payable by the subscriber.